zenodab-bit/GemsZeno/README.md

 ## Intervention Scenarios

 GEMS integrates a highly versatile intervention modeling framework, called TriSM.
-The *Trigger - Strategy - Measre* formalization allows to model complex intervention strategies in a unified framework.
+The *Trigger - Strategy - Measure* formalization allows to model complex intervention strategies in a unified framework.
 Here's an example where we compare an unmitigated baseline scenario with an isolation scenario where individuals who experience symptoms go into self-isolation (no contacts outside of the household) for seven days:

 ```julia